COMBASE/cloud-api-v3-js-client/docs/OrganizationalUnitsApi.md

 <a name="updateOrganizationalUnitDayRatings"></a>
 # **updateOrganizationalUnitDayRatings**
-> [AddOrUpdateResult] updateOrganizationalUnitDayRatings(accountId, organizationalUnitIdOrNumber, body)
+> [AddOrUpdateResult] updateOrganizationalUnitDayRatings(koronaAccountId, organizationalUnitId, body)

 updated a batch of new day ratings